wow2006/Sourcetrail/README.md

 # Sourcetrail

-*__Important Note:__ This project was archived by the original autors and maintainers of Sourcetrail by the end of 2021.
-If you want to know more about this decision, read more on our [blog](https://web.archive.org/web/20211119200517/https://www.sourcetrail.com/blog/).*

 Sourcetrail is a free and open-source cross-platform source explorer that helps you get productive on unfamiliar source code.

 Windows: [![Build status](https://ci.appveyor.com/api/projects/status/0c258a2opn3loyc2/branch/master?svg=true)](https://ci.appveyor.com/project/mlangkabel/sourcetrail/branch/master)